 Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence 4.
 Conflicts of economic interests are fully disclosed by all relevant individuals and reviewed by the City.
 The City's conflict of interest code and economic disclosure requirement does not include all key individuals within the City.
 For example, the City's Buyer is not required to submit annual economic interest disclosure forms.
 The City does not have an additional code of ethics or disclosure requirement for individuals involved in the purchasing process.
 Additionally, the City does not perform its own internal review of the disclosure forms to identify potential conflicts of interest.
 Instead, the City relies on the Fair Political Practices Commission (FPPC) enforcement division for its review.
 Update the conflict of interest code and economic disclosure requirement to include all relevant individuals.
 Implement an internal review process to review and detect potential conflicts of interest.
 Low Moderate J. Other 1.
-Procedures and processes should be formally documented and followed.
-The City's processes, policies, and procedures are not consistently documented or up-to-date.
-Processes and procedures exist for some areas.
-However, many processes and procedures are outdated.
-Some departments may have documented procedures; however, they are not centrally located and not always readily available.
-Moreover, policies may be inconsistent across various policy documents.
-Providing clear direction through formalized processes and procedures is imperative for training employees and to ensure the duties can still be performed in the event of employee turnover.
-Establish a clear policy environment including a hierarchy for policy documents.
-Document processes and procedures and make timely updates for changes.
-These procedures should be centrally available and consistently followed.
-Low Low к.
-Department or Divisior n Specific 1.
+Procedures and processes should be formally documented and followed. ses should be not consistently documented or up-to-date.
+Processes and procedures exist for some areas. including a hierarchy for policy documents.
+Low Low K. Department or Division performed in the event of employee turnover.
+Specific 1.
 Police: Property and evidence handling practices, as well as While the Police Department has numerous processes and practices in place to store and manage property and evidence, elements of these Continue ongoing efforts to upgrade evidence lockers, as well as analyze Moderate High